FOSDEM/website/content/manuals/program/devroom.md

 - room full + video control (during the event)
 - video review (after the event)

-Note we plan to provide a tool to add reviewers for your track soon, which would allow you to self-service reviewers for your track.
-People who only review should not be made devroom manager.
+People who only review should not be made devroom manager: you can add them to a review team on your [devroom dashboard](https://pretalx.fosdem.org/orga/event/fosdem-2024/p/devroom-dashboard/).

 ## Before the event